jaysmore/probable-barnacle/proposal.md

           Nested Class EventNode
           - Stores event name, location and date/time.

+          Interface CalendarListADT
+          - Stores the information for our custom data structure
+          - Shows the methods available in our custom data structure

 ## Edit and Submit this file and any figures referenced by this document.